ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/initializeAggregation.md

 **Parameters**

--   `aggregate_function` — Тname of the aggregation function.
+-   `aggregate_function` — Name of the aggregation function.
 The state of this function — the creating one.
 [String](../../../sql-reference/data-types/string.md#string).
 -   `column_n` — The column to translate it into the function as it's argument.
 [String](../../../sql-reference/data-types/string.md#string).

 **Returned value(s)**